Outnumbered and elderly, Okinawa protesters oppose U.S. military runway

 But they were outnumbered by security guards, who hauled away the protesters, many of them elderly, one by one.

-“We know young people like Motoyama worked hard to make the referendum happen,” said one of them, 73-year-old Masaru Shiroyama.
+“We know young people like Motoyama worked hard to make the referendum happen,” said one of them, 73-year-old Masaru Shiroma.
 “Our biggest concern is they will lose heart and give up.”

 He vowed not to give up, calling the referendum “a starting point for this new battle in Okinawa.”